Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 ## Instructions

-The purpose of this challenge is to understand and utilize some of the most common filetypes generated from genomic data: [VCF](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf) and [MAF](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+The purpose of this challenge is to understand and utilize some of the most common filetypes generated from genomic data: [Variant Call Format (VCF)](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf) and [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
 The purpose of this challenge is to learn to interpret variant calls when presented in these formats and to manipulate these file types.
 Wherever you are asked to answer a question, answer it in a separate markdown file called `answers.md`.
 You will need to send your answers to Henry in order to complete this training.

 For example, if I asked: